top of page

 Visit Western Universities Field Course webpage

-Feel free to email cunderh2@uwo.ca to talk to a student, Cadence Underhill, about her experience with this course.
+Feel free to email cunderh2@uwo.ca to talk to a student, Cadence Underhill, about her field course experience.

 © 2024 by Western Bugs